 The story in itself is about the legendary Dutchman, meeting up with a Norwegian sailor named Daland.
-Still searching for a way to finish his curse and right about to be given the chance to temporarily set foot on a shore like every seven years to look for a prospect bride who can help him, he asks Daland if he has a daughter of marriage-able and if he would engage her to him; not knowing who he is, Daland says that he does and approves of the prospect wedding.
-Coincidentally, the guy's daughter is the local strange girl Senta, who already was fascinated with the legend of the Dutchman; in her first apparition, before even meeting the Dutchman himself, she tells her nanny and her friends that she wants to find and marry him, much to the women's fright and her ex boyfriend Eric's dismay.
+Still searching for a way to finish his curse and right about to be given the chance to temporarily set foot on a shore like every seven years to look for a prospect bride who can help him, he asks Daland if he has a marriageable daughter and if he would engage her to him; not knowing who he is, Daland says that he does and approves of the prospect wedding.
+Coincidentally, the guy's daughter is Senta, a beautiful but eccentric young woman who is already fascinated with the legend of the Dutchman; in her first appearance, before even meeting the Dutchman himself, she tells her nanny Mary and her friends that she wants to find and marry him, much to the women's fright and her ex boyfriend Eric's dismay.
 So the Dutchman manages to cut a deal with Daland about getting Senta engaged to him, unaware of what will take place soon. . .

 - Betty and Veronica: Eric the Huntsman is the Betty and the Flying Dutchman is the Veronica to Senta's Archie.
 Subverted in that the Dutchman wants to settle down with Senta, which would move him into a more Betty-like position.

-- Bittersweet Ending: Yeah, the Dutchman is finally redeemed like he has always wanted to... but Senta does it via yanno, dying.
+- Bittersweet Ending: Yeah, the Dutchman is finally redeemed like he has always wanted to, and he and Senta manage to stay together... but Senta achieves it via yanno, dying.

 - Despair Event Horizon: The Dutchman crosses this when he overhears Eric and Senta's talk, believing that Senta doesn't love him enough to break his curse and therefore he is doomed to wander through the seas again.